 Trucking companies typically maintain commercial trucking insurance as required by federal and state law.
 Primary liability coverage is a mandatory part of operating under a trucking license—all trucking companies must, therefore, have primary liability insurance.
 State law also requires all trucking companies to have general liability insurance.

 In addition to required primary and general liability coverage, many companies have insurance coverage for physical damage, cargo damage, medical payments, and personal injuries.

 A responsible trucking company should be committed to improving driver safety on the road.
 Many companies require their truck drivers to undergo driver safety programs and learn how to maintain detailed logs outlining mechanical issues.
 Safety of truck drivers and others who share the road is paramount and trucking companies must hire drivers that meet USDOT’s licensing requirements and mandate substance abuse testing per USDOT regulations.

 While FMCSA and other state agencies have strict regulations regarding truck inspections, insurance, and record-keeping, trucking companies sometimes fail to adhere to these regulations.
 Aside from breaking the law and failing to uphold their corporate responsibility, these poor decisions put truck drivers and other motorists at extreme risk of harm.

-Need a Truck Accident Lawyer?
+Need a Truck Accident Lawyer in McAllen?

 If you were in a truck accident and have reason to believe that the accident resulted from the truck’s mechanical failure, you may want to seek legal advice from an attorney.
 A truck accident attorney can inform you of your rights and legal remedies and help you better evaluate and understand the circumstances surrounding your accident, including the type of mechanical failure that may have directly caused the accident and your resulting injuries.
-Contact an attorney who can also determine who might be responsible for the mechanical failure and incurred damages.
+Contact an attorney from who can also determine who might be responsible for the mechanical failure and incurred damages.